 The North Slope Borough was created by an election in 1972.
 It was officially incorporated on July 2, 1972.
 At that time, the Borough enjoyed 1st class status and exercised the powers of planning, zoning, taxation and schools.
 It was the first time Native Americans had taken control of their destiny through the use of municipal government.
 It was, and remains, one of the boldest moves ever made by an indigenous people to regain control of their lives and future.

 On April 30, 1974, it adopted its Home Rule Charter that allows it to exercise any legal governmental power in addition to its mandatory powers of taxation, property assessment, education, and planning and zoning services.
-The legislative power of the Borough is vested in a seven-member assembly body, elected to staggered three-year terms.
+The legislative power of the Borough is vested in an eleven-member assembly body, elected to staggered three-year terms.
 The Borough's executive and administrative powers are vested in a Mayor, limited to two consecutive three-year terms.

 The very existence of this Code is proof that the Inupiat of the North Slope have succeeded in returning self-rule to their land.
 After twenty years of home rule, they can proudly point to services in the villages that exist practically nowhere else in the Alaskan bush.
 They exist because the North Slope Borough Assembly and Administration are committed to providing each village with modern, efficient services that address the health, safety and housing needs of its residents.